Chronic Pain Can Correlate With Obesity

 Are you willing to get help to achieve your goals?

 Ask yourself, “Am I doing anything to lower my BMI?”
 If so, keep at it.
 If your actions or results are less than favorable, are you willing to get help to achieve your goals?
-If you are questioning whether you are actually overweight, can you pinch a handful of flesh at your waist, thigh or chin?
+If you are questioning whether you are overweight, can you pinch a handful of flesh at your waist, thigh, or chin?

 Weight-Loss Suggestions

 Eating healthy produces little visible reward when you are obese.
-Regularly schedule exercise is to burn calories.
+Regularly schedule exercise to burn calories.
 To cope with chronic pain, consider over-the-counter pain relievers or see your doctor for a prescription.

 A healthy weight is not a cure for all obesity but it can reduce strain on joints—possibly making chronic backache manageable with less medication.
 You may lack personal perseverance to remain healthy.
 That’s understandable.